GLOBAL MARKETS-Markets tumble as scale of stimulus programs numbs investors

 "Despite the continued pain in equities, the safe-haven asset correlation seems to be now trading with risk assets, rather than the inverse to them," he said.

 Bond prices tumbled, instead of rising, as investors sold to raise cash.
-Yields on the benchmark 10-year U.S. Treasury yield rose to 1.257%, after earlier hitting 1.226%.
+Yields on the benchmark 10-year U.S. Treasury yield rose to 1.2080%, after hitting 1.266%.

 In Europe, the gap between German and other euro zone bond yields widened, with investors demanding higher premiums to hold anything but German debt.